OpenMined/SwiftSyft/README.md

 ```

 - Open a browser and navigate to [localhost:8888](http://localhost:8888/).
 You should be able to see the PySyft notebook console.
-- In the Jupyter Notebook, navigate to `examples/tutorials/model-centric-fl`
+- In the Jupyter Notebook, navigate to `examples/model-centric`
-- Run the notebook `Part 01 - Create Plan`.
+- Run the notebook `01-Create-plan` with the `venv` kernel.
 Now PyGrid is setup and the model is hosted over it.

 ```
 syft.base_url="<IP_address_from_step_16>:5000"